apigee/apigeecli/README.md

 ## How do I import entities using apigeecli?

+The table below illustrates how you can import different entities into Apigee.
+It refers to the [samples](./samples/) directory.

 | Operations | Import command |
 |---|---|
 | apicategories | `apigeecli apicategories import -o $org -t $token -f samples/apicategories.json -s $siteId` |